 - Select Return Vs. S&P 500 Column Views

-Investing in growth stocks can become a time-consuming effort as you need to maintain a good overview of your stock portfolio’s current performance.
-Luckily services like Stock Rover do a lot of the heavy lifting for you, but you will still need to research and decide which stocks you purchase.
+Investing in growth stocks can become time-consuming as you must maintain a good overview of your stock portfolio’s performance.
+Luckily, services like Stock Rover do a lot of the heavy lifting for you, but you will still need to research and decide which stocks you purchase.

 In contrast to a value investing strategy, which looks for undervalued stocks to minimize risk, the growth strategy looks for stocks with explosive growth in earnings and sales.
 This means that the stock might be excessively priced.
 If the company fails to meet earnings expectations, the stock could erratically lose value; therefore, I would class this as a medium-risk investing strategy.

-Income investors typically employ a strategy called the Dividend Kings or Dividend Aristocrats approach.
-This essentially means investing in companies that have a long history of continually paying and increasing dividends.
+Dividend investors typically employ the Dividend Kings or Dividend Aristocrats approach.
+This essentially means investing in companies with a long history of continually paying and increasing dividends.

 For this, you will need a stock screener with a significantly large historical database (at least ten years) of earnings and dividend payments, such as Stock Rover.

-The criteria shown here is the calculation for a 10-year period.
+The criteria shown here is the calculation for ten years.

 Dividend Growth Criteria Explanation:

 - Dividend Yield > 1.5%.
-This is a simple filter designed to ensure only companies actually paying a dividend above 1.5% are listed.
-Anything less than 1.5% will not even payout in line with inflation.
+This is a simple filter designed to ensure only companies paying a dividend above 1.5% are listed—anything less than 1.5% will not even pay in line with inflation.

-- Dividend 1 Year Change > 8%.
-Here we want to see only companies with increased dividends in the last fiscal year of over 8%.
+- Dividend 1-Year Change > 8%.
+Here, we want only companies with increased dividends in the last fiscal year of over 8%.

-- Dividend 5 Year Change > 8%.
-Again, only those companies increasing dividends by more than 8% over the last five years.
+- Dividend 5-Year Change > 8%.
+Again, only those companies increased dividends by more than 8% over the last five years.

-- Margin of Safety > 0.
-(Exclusive to Stock Rover) For me, the most important criterion of all, the Margin of Safety, using Warren Buffett’s calculation, the forward discounted cash flow (see our article on Intrinsic Value).
-Essentially, the higher the margin of safety, the more of a discount you are buying a stock for.
+- Margin of Safety> 0.
+(Exclusive to Stock Rover) For me, the most important criterion of all the Margin of Safety, using Warren Buffett’s calculation, is the forward discounted cash flow (see our article on Intrinsic Value).
+Essentially, the higher the margin of Safety, the more of a discount you buy a stock for.

-Learning stock trading and investing takes a lot of work.
-There are no short-cuts, but you can teach yourself by learning from the wealth of books, videos, podcasts, and training courses available.
-You must treat you’re investing seriously and not take undue risks with your capital; there are no get-rich-quick schemes.
+Learning stock trading takes a lot of work.
+There are no shortcuts, but you can teach yourself by learning from the wealth of books, videos, podcasts, and training courses available.
+It would be best to treat your investing seriously and not take undue risks with your capital; there are no get-rich-quick schemes.

 - Learn Stock Trading from Books